Great Britain at the 2010 Winter Olympics: Luge

 Britain's sole competitor in luge was Adam Rosen, an American-born athlete who had previously competed at the 2006 Games.
 The 25-year-old's 16th-place finished equalled his performance in Turin and was just one place off of the highest Winter Olympic finish by any British luger.

 Cumulative time and standings given in brackets.

 Short track speed skating

 Britain qualified six athletes in individual short track speed skating events.
-In the men's events four skaters competed, with Anthony Douglas and Jon Eley each racing at two distances; a team also qualified for the relay event.
+In the men's events four skaters competed, with Jon Eley racing at two distances; a team also qualified for the relay event.
 Eley achieved the squad's best individual finish, coming sixth in 500 metres, a position matched by the relay team.
 In the women's events Elise Christie raced in the 500, 1000 and 1500 metres and Sarah Lindsay also took part in the 500 metres but was disqualified in her heat following a clash with Canada's Jessica Gregg.